WestconSamaDevTeam/sama_api_client/README.md

 It is a rewrite of the CheckmkAPIClient that used the RestApiClientCore for communicating with the Check Mk API.
 The SamaApiClient is a single library that implements both the RestApiClientCore and the CheckmkAPIClient.
-The RestApiClientCore is now the SamaApiClientCore and the CheckmkAPIClient is now the SamaApiClient.
+The the CheckmkAPIClient is renamed to SamaApiClient.
-Where RestApiClientCore was used as a client inside the CheckmkAPIClient, the SamaApiClientCore is used as the base class of the SamaApiClient.
+Where RestApiClientCore is used as the base class of the SamaApiClient.
+It was refactored to become API agnostic.
+Its only function is to handle the communication with the REST API of a REST API server.

 It is a known fact that Check Mk 2.x API is going to change coming version 2.3 and later of Check Mk , where in version 2.4 the previous versions of the API are going to be removed.